hexadecimalH/cicada-docs/_docs/diving-in/request.md

 }
 ```

-### Getting parameters
+### Getting Parameters

-Getting parameters passed from client side hasn't been easier.
-Request object allow getting parameter one by one or getting all of them in an array.
+Getting parameters passed from the client has always been common.
+Request objects in Cicada allow getting parameter one by one or getting all of them in an array.

 ```php
 public function dashboard(Application $app, Request $request){